-A discussion about marketing ideas and channels usually attracts traditional pathways such as social media, SEO, and search engine marketing among others.
+A discussion concerning marketing activities and channels usually attracts traditional pathways such as social media, search engine optimization (SEO), search engine marketing (SEM), and so on.
 I use these conventional methods, but I wanted to try something different and decided to explore Warrior Forum to promote my online courses at Udemy.

 Warrior Forum is the world’s largest internet marketing community and marketplace.
 They provide forums on SEO, ad networks, pay per click (PPC), email marketing, growth hacking, and many others as listed on their homepage.
-Their Alexa rank is within the top 2,500 sites visited globally which suggest they receive a lot of traffic.
-I was interested in Warrior Forum because of their robust online presence and exposure to a new audience.
+Their Alexa rank is within the top 2,500 sites visited which suggest they receive a lot of traffic.
+I was interested in Warrior Forum because of their robust online presence and audience.

-Warrior Special Offers (WSOs) are where members offer exclusive deals not found anywhere else.
-Most of the offers relate to making money online, digital products, coaching, and internet marketing software.
-While I haven’t participated in their forums, WSOs caught my attention.
-You can visit my WSO here.
+Warrior Special Offers (WSOs) are exclusive deals not found anywhere else.
+WSOs are posted by members and most relate to making money online, digital products, coaching, and internet marketing software.

 - Digital products

 - Internet marketing software

 - Online money systems

 How to Create a WSO

 Creating a WSO is very easy and similar to listing a product on eBay or Amazon.
 Also, many of the text fields are self-explanatory.